Closing and Reopening Guidance

 Analyze what other services are available and potential opportunities for collaboration.
 Are there agencies that you could partner with to share the pressure of serving during a time of substantial community spread?

 Weigh the costs of staying open compared the cost of closing.
 Libraries are important services, and health and safety factors can be taken into account similar to how businesses have been operating.
-If libraries close while other businesses in the community are open, does it harm public perception of being a community anchor institution?
-How does closing public libraries look to your stakeholders?
-How does not adjusting services impact public perception?

 Develop a personnel plan that addresses the impact on staff health and wellness, retention, and unemployment.